How to Grow Courgettes UK (Beginner to Harvest Guide)

 You’ll be coming back to it though—once or twice isn’t enough.
 They move fast.

-Courgettes don’t naturally climb, so you’re working against them a bit.
+Courgettes don’t naturally climb, so when you grow them vertically, you are working against their normal habit a bit.

-Vertical growing works, but it’s a bit of a faff if you’re not staying on top of it.
+Most people let courgettes spread for a reason: it’s easier.
+Vertical growing works, especially in small spaces, but it is a bit of a faff if you are not staying on top of it.

 You can train most bush types, but some behave better than others.